 Vineyard Tour And Wine Tasting

-After getting settled into your hotel in Siena, get ready to dive into the world of Chianti wine!
-This is exactly the kind of authentic experience that makes a week in Tuscany so unforgettable.
+Get ready to dive into the world of Chianti wine!
+This is exactly the kind of authentic experience I wanted to experience while spending a week in Tuscany.

-Hop in a taxi if you don’t have a car and head to La Lastra winery.
+Hop in a taxi if you don’t have a car and head to La Lastra Winery.
 You’ll definitely want to book your wine tasting tour in advance.
-This is the tour you want, especially if you don’t have a car.
-Even if you do have one, still book this tour!
+Book this tour: The wine tasting tour we went on.
+Seriously, do it!
+It’s fantastic!

 The wine is absolutely delicious, the tour was both educational and incredibly fun, the meal was tasty, and the location is absolutely perfect.